Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 - Shipment tracking email

-- And other WooCommerce follow up emails like product education emails, etc.
+- And other WooCommerce follow-up emails, such as product education emails.

 - Send emails to users who made a purchase but didn’t offer the upsell

-It can happen at times when someone enters your WooCommerce sales funnel and places an order, but how they didn't accept the upsell offer.
+It can happen that someone enters your WooCommerce sales funnel and places an order, but they don't accept the upsell offer.

-For such cases, FunnelKit Automation offers event triggers like one-click upsells offer rejected.
+For such cases, FunnelKit Automation offers event triggers, such as one-click upsells that are rejected.

-You can use this trigger to email users who rejected the upsell with a better upsell offer or maybe some discount to bring them back to make a repeat purchase.
+You can use this trigger to email users who rejected the upsell with a better offer or a discount to bring them back and make a repeat purchase.

-Based on previous purchase history, you can email users informing them about the new collection of the same category they bought the last time.
-You can also share ther popular products from the same category to encourage them to make another purchase.
+You can also share the popular products from the same category to encourage them to make another purchase.

 You can bring back customers who have been inactive for a long period of time with a winback campaign.